MrHsiehVCS/u4pp2-codeDotOrg/README.md

 - `public int getMaxHealth()`
 - `public int getAttackPower()`
 - `public void setHealth(int health)` - should not allow health to be set below 0, or above the character's max health
-- `public void setMaxHealth(int health)` - should not allow max health to be set to 0 or below
+- `public void setMaxHealth(int health)` - should not allow max health to be set to 0 or below.
+If the max health is set below the current health, current health should be lowered to the new max health.
 - `public void setAttackPower(int attackPower)` - should not allow attack power to be set below 0

 ### Other Methods